Hietakissa/HietakissaUtils/README.md

 Should be compatible down to Unity 2021.3, possibly older without the SceneReference class.
 Everything is constantly WIP, so expect things to occasionally break/change between versions.

+To install simply open the Unity Package Manager, and 'Add package from git URL...' with 'https://github.com/Hietakissa/HietakissaUtils.git'.